Monday, 26 January 2026

 Back behind the wheel

-Whilst I do love to model wheeled vehicles, I’ve never actually built a non-military vehicle.
+Whilst I do love to model wheeled vehicles, I’ve never actually built a non-military one!
 And that’s odd since I have always had an interest in 1:1 scale automotive stuff.
 I purchased a Tamiya GR86 kit a little while back as I had once owned a Subaru BRZ but am still yet to build it!
 I suspect that as I'm so accustomed to applying a myriad of weathering effects over an operational vehicle's often rushed paintjob, I am a little intimidated by the smooth unblemished, immaculate paint finish that would be required.

 I’ve been without my own mode of transport for almost nine months now and whilst I have had full access to my wife’s car, I’ve missed that automotive independence that most of us take for granted.
-I’m no spring chicken anymore and whilst I love driving, owning a few track cars too along the way, speed is no longer as addictive as it once was.
+I’m no spring chicken anymore and whilst I love driving, owning a few track cars along the way too, speed is no longer as addictive as it once was.
 Priorities still include good build quality, good durability and good handling characteristics, but I’m more inclined towards comfort with a more compliant ride and better cabin refinement than all out performance these days.

 My old 2017 Subaru BRZ taken at Trac Mon (Anglesey racing circuit)